Code-Institute-Submissions/NathRayner-Project1/README.md

 - At the start of making this project, I decided on having a nice black/grey/white theme, after consulting with my mentor I downloaded and used WAVE for chrome which said it might be an issue for some visually impared users.

-- Navbar staying white, working on a fix

 - unable to make one of the main pictures disapear on smaller devices

 - collapsed nav bar toggler not working as intended